thousandbrainsproject/tbp.monty/tools/future_work_widget/README.md

 optional arguments:
   -h, --help            show this help message and exit --docs-snippets-dir DOCS_SNIPPETS_DIR
-                        Optional path to docs/snippets directory for validation files
+                        Optional path to a snippets directory for validation files
 ```